Profiles: Anatomical Society Council 2020

 Catherine Hennessy, Deputy Website, Media and Communication Committee Officer

-As WMCC member, I contribute to the management of the society’s social media platforms to share relevant news with the society’s members and help with communications to potential new members.
+As deputy WMCC officer, I contribute to the management of the society’s website and social media platforms.
+I help to ensure that all relevant news is shared with the society’s members and I help promote the Society to potential new members.

 Dr Cecilia Brassett

 As Deputy Meetings Officer, I assist the Meetings Officer in organising our biannual conferences which aim to promote high quality science and research in the anatomical sciences.

 As the University Clinical Anatomist in the Department of Physiology, Development and Neuroscience, University of Cambridge, I organise the dissection-based anatomy teaching course for preclinical medical students, supervise clinically applied anatomical research, manage our team of senior and junior demonstrators, and run revision sessions for clinical students.
 I work with a number of clinicians on a range of projects, especially involving the gastrointestinal tract and musculoskeletal disorders, and participate as a faculty member on external courses for health professionals.